 Ultimately, project success rates are higher when you use an Agile methodology.
 The approach has fewer failure rates than its many alternatives — many of which had existed long before Agile was conceptualized.
 A focus on continuous improvement means that teams are always looking for ways to boost projects and improve their approaches, as well as deliver higher-quality software.

-How Jalasoft Uses Agile
+How Jalasoft Uses Agile Methodology in Development

-Constant feedback cycles are critical for delivering great products.
+Constant feedback cycles are critical for delivering great software products.
 That’s why we employ an Agile mindset and approach at Jalasoft.

 Following an iterative approach, we combine planning, sprints, demos, and retrospectives to leverage Agile for your projects.
 All of our engineers are versed in Agile, and they will use this mindset to ensure collaboration and continuous improvement, amplifying your products and delivering them to market quickly and efficiently.

 At Jalasoft, our engineers integrate with our clients' teams as one scrum team.
-This is how we adopt their agile methodologies, and participate as active agile contributors.
+This is how we adopt their agile methodologies and participate as active agile contributors.

 We work against acceptance criteria, sprint objectives, and strive to show the objectives achieved in each demo.
 This active participation in retrospectives allows us to grow together sprint after sprint.